An Emergency Strategy For Managing COVID-19 In Care Homes In LMICs: The CIAT Framework (Version 1*)

 A Global Platform blog about care homes in Bangkok, co-authored with Siriphan Sasat and Aree Sanee, referred to rapidly growing numbers of such informal, small-scale facilities.
 It quotes a local official:

 “There are thousands of them.
 You can find them in every corner of Bangkok.”
-And “There are places set up by non-experts who lack professional knowledge… It’s unclear who is responsible for registration or control.”

 A study on South Africa notes that, whilst over 400 care homes were registered with Official agencies, it is thought that there are also growing numbers of informal, unregistered care homes.
 According to a representative of the South African Human Rights Commission: